 | Sri Lanka | Performance & intimate wear | Technical precision |

-💬 Nike spreads production to reduce dependency and avoid risk — a smart move for any OEM.
+💬 Nike spreads production across multiple regions to reduce dependency and supply chain risk — a strategy every OEM should consider.

 | Factor | Nike’s Method | What OEMs Should Copy |